A FIVE DAY CHRISTIAN EVENT AT BUTLINS

 Event Programme

 • The event programme will be available just before the event, free of charge on My Spring Harvest.
-Sign up or login here,
+Visit the Team Website again for sign-up details just prior to the event.

 • Familiarise yourself with the programme and resort map before you arrive.